Federal Election Law Crimes and Defenses

 Political conflicts are meant to be settled peacefully at the ballot box in the United States to allow peaceful transitions of power for the country's greater good and its democratic process.

-Federal election law exists to protect the integrity of the election process in several forms.
+Federal election law protects the integrity of the election process in several ways.
 A violation of these laws can result in federal criminal charges that carry various levels of jail and prison time as punishment.

 Federal election law only applies to federal elections.
 Any specific local or state election that occurs outside of a federal election is not subject to federal election law and would be subject to the appropriate local or state election laws.

 Our federal criminal defense lawyers will examine these laws more closely below.
-Many different main types of election crimes exist under federal law.
+Under federal law, many different main types of election crimes exist.
 They are listed and explained below.

 Election Fraud

-When misconduct occurs within the election process, it is meant to help a certain party or faction have a candidate in power that can help them or advance their political agendas.
+When misconduct occurs within the election process, it is meant to help a certain party or faction have a candidate in power who can help them or advance their political agendas.

 Voter Fraud